MercuryWorkshop/anuraOS/README.md

 ### Installation

 -   Make sure you have `rustup` and run the command: `rustup target add wasm32-unknown-unknown`
+-   You also need to have a C compiler, inotifytools and a decent version of java installed
 -   Clone the repository with `git clone --recursive`
 -   Then, `make all`